maneelusf/msds692/README.md

 **SPATIAL COORDINATES:**<br>

-* Downtown campus combined rooms 155-156 on main floor.
+* Lectures are given in Downtown campus 101 Howard 527.
 * My office is room 522 @ 101 Howard